Medusas71/Cat-Memory-Game/TESTING.md

   * I rechecked the code through the W3C HTML Validator and there were no errors found.
 So this fixed my issue.

+**Wave Testing**
+**Issue**:
+Upon testing the pages in WAVE - Web Accessibility Evaluation Tool, I was advised that there were alerts on level 1 and level 2 stating that the 'nearby image has the same alternative text'.
+I originally had the card front, alt text, reading 'cat card' and the card back, alt text, reading 'card back'.

+* **Fix**: I spoke to Abi Harrison_alumna from Slack regarding accessibility and she advised to:
+  * Include a descriptive alt text in the JavaScript against each card;
+  * Change the alt text for the card front on Level 1 and Level 2 to be a placeholder as it is populated by JavaScript; and
+  * Change the alt text for the card back on Level 1 and Level 2 to be descriptive and have a different alt text on each card.
+  This fixed the issue on Wave and included blind or visually impaired users to play my game.

 **Console Log Testing**
 The game was tested whilst having the Console log open in Dev Tools on Chrome, to test for any console errors.
 A few errors were caught and these were discussed with my mentor as I could not work out how to rectify them.

   **Error One**
   * Upon opening the home page, I was receiving a site.webmanifest 404 error.
 I googled the error but wasn't sure in how to fix this or how important the file was.